qlineai2025/qline/DOCUMENTATION.md

 ### Getting Started

 *   **Pasting Your Script**: The primary way to get your text into the prompter is by using the **Script Editor** at the bottom of the screen.
 Simply click into the text area and paste or type your script.
 The prompter display will update in real-time.
 *   **Importing from Google**: You can sign in with your Google account to enable import options.
-Currently, you can import from Google Docs, with Slides and Sheets support coming soon.
+Currently, you can import from Google Docs and Google Slides.

 ### Main Controls